LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

    figure.
 This process is triggered when a developer makes a PR on the GitHub project or whenever changes are pushed to the source branch of a PR.

-Gitlab CI (LC CZ) Testing Files
+Gitlab CI (LC) Testing Files
 --------------------------------------

-The following figure shows directories and files in the RAJA repo that support LC CZ Gitlab CI testing.
+The following figure shows directories and files in the RAJA repo that support LC Gitlab CI testing.
 Files with names in blue are specific to RAJA and are maintained by the RAJA team.
 Directories and files with names in red are in Git submodules, shared and maintained with other projects.